 Volunteer administration and development

 For all volunteers we collect personal information to support the administration of your volunteering activity.
 Our lawful for processing volunteers’ personal information is our legitimate interest or to meet our legal obligations.
-We share personal information volunteers with the Trussell Trust to support the work of the Foodbank Network, only after asking volunteers permission..
+We share personal information volunteers with the Trussell Trust to support the work of the Foodbank Network, only after asking volunteers permission.

 Recruitment